attogram/base/docs/base.md

 # The `base` Philosophy

 Welcome to `base`.
-This repository is designed to be a robust, professional, and well-documented starting point for new software projects.
+This repository is designed to be a robust, professional, and [well-documented](./README.md) starting point for new software and publishing projects.

 ## Core Principles